codeformuenster/muenster-jetzt/backend/README.md

 We're using [pip-tools](https://github.com/jazzband/pip-tools) to make sure all deployments are using the same dependency versions.

 If you want to add a new dependency, add it into the `setup.py` file and run `pip-compile`.
 Don't forget to run `pip install -r requirements.txt` to install your added/updated dependency.

+Same goes for upgrading dependencies.
+Execute `pip-compile --upgrade` to upgrade all dependencies, flag `--upgrade-package <name>` will upgrade only the requested package.